kosi-libs/Kodein/dokka/out/doc/com.github.salomonbrys.kodein/with-k-class.md

 `inline fun <reified T : Any> `[`LazyKodein`](-lazy-kodein/index.md)`.withKClass(of: T): `[`CurriedLazyKodeinFactory`](-curried-lazy-kodein-factory/index.md)`<KClass<*>>`

-Allows to lazily retrive a provider or an instance from a curried factory with a `KClass` argument.
+Allows to lazily retrieve a provider or an instance from a curried factory with a `KClass` argument.

 The provider will give the factory the `KClass` of the parameter as argument.